How to Evaluate If Web-Based File Transfer or UDP Is Right For Your Business

 Why MASV is the Ultimate Web-Solution to Send Large Files

-If you’re ready to get started with a web-solution that is simple, fast, reliable, secure, and affordable, then sign up for a free trial of MASV today and start sending files within minutes.
+If you’re ready to get started with a web-solution that is simple, fast, reliable, secure, and affordable, then sign up for free today and start sending files within minutes.

 MASV is a large file transfer platform built for cloud media workflows.
 Deliver terabytes of data at incredibly fast speeds, with enterprise encryption, built-in congestion control, and a suite of additional tooling to rival the best UDP-solutions: